F-1 Student Visa: Status & Work Options Explained

-F-1 Student Visa Application
+F-1 Student Visa Application Process & Steps

-The steps required to apply for an F-1 student visa may vary based on the U.S. embassy or consulate where you chose to submit your application.
+The steps required to apply for an F-1 student visa may vary based on the U.S. embassy or consulate where you choose to submit your application.
 Visit USEmbassy.Gov to confirm the requirements for your specific U.S. embassy or consulate.

 To begin the process of obtaining an F-1 student visa, you’ll need to: